themefisher/sleek-bootstrap/README.md

 </div>

-`Sleek Dashboard` - Free Bootstrap 4 Admin Dashboard Template and UI Kit.
-It is very powerful bootstrap admin dashboard, which allows you to build products like admin panels, content managements systems and CRMs.
+**Sleek Dashboard** - Free Bootstrap 4 Admin Dashboard Template and UI Kit.
+It is very powerful *bootstrap* admin dashboard, which allows you to build products like admin panels, content managements systems and CRMs.

-Bootstrap is world's most popular front-end component library for developing with HTML, CSS, and JS.
-It is open source, sleek, intuitive, and powerful front-end framework for faster and easier web development.
-[Bootstrap](https://getbootstrap.com/).
+[Bootstrap](https://getbootstrap.com/) is world's most popular front-end component library for developing with HTML, CSS, and JS.
+It is open source, intuitive, and powerful front-end framework for faster and easier web development.

 We are very excited to share this dashboard with you and we look forward to hearing your feedback!